Fishing Hooks

 Why is this an issue for turtles?

 The life history strategy of turtles differs from those of most mammals.
-Turtles have very high rates of egg and hatchling mortality, but that is balanced out with very low rates of adult mortality.
+Turtles have very high rates of egg and hatchling mortality, but that is balanced out with very low rates of natural adult mortality.
 Adult females keep laying eggs, year after year, for decades.
 This strategy has worked well for turtles for over 200 million years.
 If the adult mortality rate of turtles increases by only a few per cent per year, however, it can lead to populations declining over time.
 In a population of 100 turtles, the annual loss of even two or three adults will cause the population to slowly decline and possibly be wiped out completely.
 Modelling studies suggest that ingesting fishing hooks alone can cause enough mortality to result in population declines for some freshwater turtles (Steen and Robinson 2017).

 What to do if you hook a turtle